 British Nationals are able to come to Gibraltar to live and work subject to complying with certain administrative requirements.
-Gibraltar is proud to be a cultural melting pot which, over the years, has seen people from all over the world make Gibraltar their home.
-As a centre for leading international businesses in gaming, insurance and other financial services fields, Gibraltar welcomes citizens from around the globe, whether via their European or British citizenship or where workers come from further beyond, by means of work permits issued by the Department of Employment.
-Hassans is able to assist in these applications as well as with applications based on the Category 2 qualifying status or on the High Executive Possessing Specialist skills (HEPSS) basis.
-Find out more about Immigration.
+Gibraltar is proud to be a cultural melting pot that, over the years, has seen people from all over the world make Gibraltar their home.
+As a centre for leading international businesses in gaming, insurance and other financial services fields, Gibraltar welcomes citizens from around the globe, whether by virtue of their or British citizenship or where workers come from further beyond, by means of work permits issued by the Department of Employment.
+Hassans is able to assist in these applications as well as with applications based on the Category 2 qualifying status or on the High Executive Possessing Specialist Skills (HEPSS) basis.
+Find out more about Immigration

 Gibraltar’s economy is powered by a diverse range of activities which widely fall into one of four categories – tourism, financial services, online gaming and the port.
 Gibraltar attracts millions of tourists by land, sea and air every year.
-Air passengers now arrive and leave via Gibraltar’s international airport (https://www.gibraltarairport.gi/) which opened in 2012 and serves most of the main London airports and regional centres such as Manchester and Bristol, with additional flights to Southampton which commenced in 2021.
+Air passengers now arrive and leave via Gibraltar’s international airport (https://www.gibraltarairport.gi/) which serves most of the main London airports and regional centres such as Manchester and Bristol, with additional flights to Southampton which commenced in 2021.
 Gibraltar Airport also welcomes private charters from other destinations.
 Arrivals by land consist of day tourists coming across on foot or in car/coach, as well as the many thousands of workers that come in and out of Gibraltar every day.
 Gibraltar also welcomes a significant number of cruise calls by the world’s leading companies during an extended peak season between May and November each year, even if these arrivals have been temporarily but unavoidably impacted by the Covid-19 pandemic.

 In Gaming, Gibraltar is the base for the best that the international online gaming/gambling industry has to offer; well-regulated, protecting players and ensuring our operators are operating to the best standards.
-Gibraltar invented regulation and continues to be the leader in this field offering a prestigious centre for online gaming and gambling business.
+Gibraltar pioneered regulation for the industry and continues to be a global leader in this context, offering a prestigious centre for online gaming and gambling business.
 Visit our Gaming Law page for more details.

 Finally, Port services make up the last of the four main areas of economic activity in Gibraltar.
 Gibraltar’s strategic location, modern port facilities and legal system based on English Common Law are just some of the reasons why it is one of the key locations for ship arrest in the Mediterranean as well as a desirable Red Ensign registry, outside VAT, to register and finance vessels.
 For more information, visit our Admiralty & Ship Arrest page as well as our Ship and Yacht Finance and Registration page.